 With more than 20 years of nonprofit experience to her credit, Jovina Neves has played a crucial role at Stanford Youth Solutions since joining the staff in 1997.
 In addition to serving as CFO, she also manages and directs several departments including Accounting, Facilities and Information Technology.
 She earned her bachelor’s degree from UC Davis.

-April (Harris) Ludwig begins her journey with Stanford Youth Solutions after having worked in multiple communities serving youth and families.
+April Ludwig began her journey with Stanford Youth Solutions five years ago after having worked in multiple communities serving youth and families.
 April has held diverse positions in the Mental Health field.

 Deborah has been leading social service programs in Northern California for more than 10 years.
 Deborah received her master’s degree in social work from CSU Long Beach, where she graduated Magna Cum Laude and received an award for outstanding community service to children, youth and families in 2001.
 She received a bachelor’s degree in social work from CSU Humboldt in 1989.
 She is a Licensed Clinical Social Worker and Practitioner of the Healing Arts as well as a Certified Group Home Administrator and Authorized 5150 Site Coordinator and Designee.